 What I’m most proud of in this work is…

-What has been transformational for me about being involved with (org) is:
+What has been transformational for me about being involved with (organization name) is:

 The story of our impact that most touches my heart (or blows me away) is:

-What keeps me going in this work, despite the long hours and sacrifice, is…
+What keeps me going in this work, despite the long hours and intensity, is…

 My ultimate vision for our impact is…